Orange-OpenSource/fiware-edison/mqtt/python/README.md

 ```
 opkg install python-pip
 ```
-Then, we can install required Python libraries, as requests (used as HTTP Client in our example)
+Then, we can install required Python libraries
 ```
-pip install requests
+pip install
 ```
 * Download edison2fiware.py,  file in your drive and open it with your IDE
 * Configure your FIWARE credentials